DiarmuidLeahy/bus_timetable/README.md

 # bus_timetable

-A simple web application to display due times, origin destination and some other information of various transport methos based on the user inputting a stop number
+A simple web application to display due times, origin, destination and some other information of various transport methods based on the user inputting a stop number